Arturus/kaggle-web-traffic/Readme.md

 To do:
-0. print out the SMAPE for the actual data [current is doing SMAPE of the unrounded log1p(data) which will likely be much smaller than for real]
 0. SMAPEs on ground truth 2018
 1. why encoder_state NANs in it for small train window lengths [is it train/predict window completeness thresholds?]
 1. performance heatmaps

 2. for weekly. monthly inputs, need to change few places in tensorflow code
 3. Prediction intervals
-4. Architecture improvements: his is not the usual encoder-decoder:   add C context vector to every decoder step
-4. bi, di, MH
+4. Architecture improvements: bi enc, dil
+4. K step recursive as hybrid of 1step recursive and K step direct
+4. MLP direct multihorizon
-5. custom attention
+5. custom attention [e.g. position specific]
 6. VAE aug